Summary

 However, the overall feeling is that the E5 belies its budget background a little too much.
 Darren Cassey at Carwow laments that “alternatives outshine it in almost every other measure”.

-As of December 2024, the Omoda E5 holds a New Car Expert Rating of C, with a score of 61%.
-It scores highly for its five-star safety rating and zero tailpipe emissions, while running costs should be good as well.
-But its poor media review scores drag the overall rating down dramatically.
+As of September 2025, the Omoda E5 holds a New Car Expert Rating of A, with a score of 71%.
+It achieves top marks for its five-star safety rating, zero tailpipe emissions and Omoda’s excellent new car warranty coverage.
+Running costs should be good as well, but poor media review scores drag the overall rating down dramatically.

 - Omoda 5 (the petrol version) – Expert Rating